tnguyen3645/articards/README.md

 Fixes are in progress for these known issues:

 - When joining an in progress game, a user needs to click on a card before the game board loads.
-- There can be duplicate cards and decks.

 ### Other Notes
 - Search Bar template from [Mihael Tomić](https://codepen.io/mihaeltomic)